How to Easily Track and Boost Your Business Credit Score

-In this post, we'll go over what business credit is, the various kinds of business credit reports, how they differ from personal credit and personal credit scores, what it takes to build business credit, how to boost an existing business credit score, and how you can monitor your business credit report quickly.
+In this post, we’ll go over what a business credit score is, the various kinds of business credit reports, how they differ from personal credit and personal credit scores, what it takes to build business credit, how to boost an existing business credit score, and how you can monitor your business credit report quickly.

 By understanding your business credit report, you can identify which products you qualify for and take steps to boost your score.
 Business credit monitoring can help track your progress and ensure you get the most favorable terms possible.
 Nav can help you track and improve your business credit score, and we’ll cover exactly how to do that later in this post.

 A business credit report is a record of a company’s credit history.
 It includes information on the company’s ability to repay debt and its credit history with creditors.
 The report also includes public records, such as bankruptcies and tax liens.

 Creditors use a business credit report to determine whether to extend credit to a company.
 Businesses also use it to track their progress in building a solid credit history.